maroda/monteverdi/README.md

 **Dynamic Homeostasis**
 - Systems maintain "normal system harmony" through dynamic balance
-- Monitor "consonance" - how well various metrics harmonize with each other
+- Monitor "consonance" - how well various metric harmonize with each other
 - Detect "dissonance" before it cascades into failure

 ## Core Features